rxgx/react-input-angular-output/README.md

 #### How to run this example in your browser

-If you already have Bower installed you can skip the `npm` command.
 After cloning this project, run the following commands in your terminal.
+This will (1) install bower to the local `node_modules`, (2) run `bower install` using local Bower, and (3) open `index.html` in your default browser.

 ```shell
 npm install